e-kotov/rewe-ebon-parser/README.md

 # REWE eBon Parser

 The REWE eBon Parser is a Python package designed to parse REWE eBons (receipts) from PDF files and convert them into structured JSON format.
 The package also provides functionality to output raw text extracted from the PDFs for debugging purposes.
-This project is a re-write of the the [`rewe-ebon-parser`](https://github.com/webD97/rewe-ebon-parser) TypeScript library.
+This project is a re-write of the the [`rewe-ebon-parser`](https://github.com/webD97/rewe-ebon-parser) TypeScript library, example PDFs are borrowed from the same library.

 ## Features